f355/remora-carvera/README.md

    soldering accoutrements.
 5. Cabling components:
     * Female Dupont pin header connectors compatible with the Raspberry Pi.
-A single 40-pin connector for the Pi is highly recommended, and you'll also need one single-pin connector for the ground.
+A single 40-pin connector for the Pi is highly recommended.
+You'll also need a pair of single-pin connectors for the optional ground, if you choose to connect it.
     * 2mm pitch by 0.5mm pin size pin header, male for the Wi-Fi PCB (7 pins) and female for the cables (5 pins + 1 pin)
     * 4-pin female JST XH connector for the UART port.
 You should have one left over from wiring up the [3D probe](https://www.instructables.com/Carvera-Touch-Probe-Modifications/) :)